tuxnotes/docker-atlassian-jira/README.md

 * `EHCACHE_MULTICAST_ADDRESS` (default: NONE)

    A valid multicast group address.
-Required when EHCACHE_PEER_DISCOVERY is set to 'automatic' insted of 'default'.
+Required when EHCACHE_PEER_DISCOVERY is set to 'automatic' instead of 'default'.

 * `EHCACHE_MULTICAST_PORT` (default: NONE)

    The dedicated port for the multicast heartbeat traffic.
-Required when EHCACHE_PEER_DISCOVERY is set to 'automatic' insted of 'default'.
+Required when EHCACHE_PEER_DISCOVERY is set to 'automatic' instead of 'default'.
 Depending on your container deployment method this port may need to be [exposed and published][docker-expose].

 * `EHCACHE_MULTICAST_TIMETOLIVE` (default: NONE)

    A value between 0 and 255 which determines how far the packets will propagate.
-Required when EHCACHE_PEER_DISCOVERY is set to 'automatic' insted of 'default'.
+Required when EHCACHE_PEER_DISCOVERY is set to 'automatic' instead of 'default'.

 * `EHCACHE_MULTICAST_HOSTNAME` (default: NONE)

    The hostname or IP of the interface to be used for sending and receiving multicast packets.
-Required when EHCACHE_PEER_DISCOVERY is set to 'automatic' insted of 'default'.
+Required when EHCACHE_PEER_DISCOVERY is set to 'automatic' instead of 'default'.

 # Logging